 Location: Fairfield, ME, with frequent time spent out of office

 Kennebec Valley Council of Governments (KVCOG) is a community nonprofit organization that provides planning and economic development assistance to the member towns in Kennebec, Somerset, Waldo, and Piscataquis counties.
-KVCOG is accepting applications for a COVID Recovery Project Manager specializing in small business assistance to fulfil a two-year contract.
+KVCOG is accepting applications for a Community Resilience Coordinator specializing in planning and preparedness.

 NATURE AND SCOPE OF WORK:

 - Seek input, develop, and present recommendations on matters relating to financial planning and forecasting, short-term and long-range planning and marketing strategies,